The *new* homepage of read-edid

 To get your settings to override those provided by XFree86 or X.org, add "Option "NoDDC"" to the device section of your XF86Config or xorg.conf.

 It is possible, according to VBE standards newer than 3 (IIRC) to access as many monitors and video cards as you'd like.
-I'll program this into get-edid soon.
+This is now an option in get-edid, but it doesn't work very well.
+If the I²C interface works for you, you can generally find all of your monitors on the different busses uncovered by get-edid.

 To contact me, throw an email to pyrophobicman@gmail.com.
 This is for any bugs, support requests, patch submissions, etc.